ansys/ansys-tools-common/doc/source/user_guide/secure_grpc.rst

 Securing gRPC connections
 #########################

-The PyAnsys ecosystem enables now various transport modes for securing gRPC connections.
+With the release of Ansys product service packs adding enhanced security to gRPC communication, the PyAnsys ecosystem enables various transport modes for securing gRPC connections.
 This page reviews the available transport modes, and how to use them.

 Supported transport modes
 =========================

 PyAnsys supports the following transport modes for gRPC connections:

-- **Mutual TLS (mTLS).** This mode allows secure connections using TLS encryption and client/server certificates.
+- **Mutual TLS (mTLS).** This mode, which works both locally and over the network, allows secure connections using TLS encryption and client/server certificates.
 It is recommended for production use, especially when transmitting sensitive data.
-Works both locally and over the network.

 - **Unix Domain Sockets (UDS).** This mode allows connections over a local socket file.
 UDS is only supported for local inter-process communication